Use this guidance to help you decide if Capital Gains Tax is due and how much you need to pay.

 |Private Residence Relief||Trustees pay no Capital Gains Tax when they sell a property the trust owns.
 It must be the main residence for someone the trust says can live there.|

-As well as paying tax on gains, trustees work out any losses from the sale or transfer of assets.
+As well as paying tax on gains, trustees work out any losses from sell or disposal of assets.
 They must offset these against taxable gains.
-You record losses, including those carried forward from previous years, on form SA905 Trust and Estate Capital Gains.
+You record losses, including those carried forward from previous years, on Self Assessment: trust and estate capital gains (SA905).

 |Period||Tax-free allowance||Tax-free allowance if the beneficiary is disabled|